Many-minds interpretation: Quantum non-locality in the many-minds interpretation

-Consider an experiment where we are measuring the polarization of two photons.
-When the photon is created it has an indeterminate polarization.
+Consider an experiment that measures the polarization of two photons.
+When the photon is created, it has an indeterminate polarization.
 If a stream of these photons is passed through a polarization filter, 50% of the light is passed through.
-This corresponds to each photon having a 50% chance of aligning perfectly with the filter and thus passing, or being misaligned (by 90 degrees relative to the polarization filter) and being absorbed.
+This corresponds to each photon having a 50% chance of aligning with the filter and thus passing, or being misaligned (by 90 degrees relative to the polarization filter) and being absorbed.
 Quantum mechanically, this means the photon is in a superposition of states where it is either passed or absorbed.
 Now, consider the inclusion of another photon and polarization detector.
 Now, the photons are created in such a way that they are entangled.
 That is, when one photon takes on a polarization state, the other photon will always behave as if it has the same polarization.
 For simplicity, take the second filter to either be perfectly aligned with the first, or to be perfectly misaligned (90 degree difference in angle, such that it is absorbed).
-If the detectors are aligned, both photons are passed (i.e. we say they agree).
+If the detectors are aligned, both photons are passed (i.e. they are said to agree).
 If they are misaligned, only the first passes and the second is absorbed (now they disagree).
 Thus, the entanglement causes perfect correlations between the two measurements – regardless of separation distance, making the interaction non-local.
 This sort of experiment is further explained in Tim Maudlin's Quantum Non-Locality and Relativity, and can be related to Bell test experiments.
 Now, consider the analysis of this experiment from the many minds point of view:

 No sentient observer

-Consider the case where there is no sentient observer, i.e. no mind around to observe the experiment.
+Consider the case where there is no sentient observer, i.e. no mind present to observe the experiment.
 In this case, the detector will be in an indefinite state.
 The photon is both passed and absorbed, and will remain in this state.
 The correlations are withheld in that none of the possible "minds", or wave function states, correspond to non correlated results.

 One sentient observer

 Now expand the situation to have one sentient being observing the device.
 Now, they too enter the indefinite state.
 Their eyes, body, and brain are seeing both spins at the same time.
 The mind however, stochastically chooses one of the directions, and that is what the mind sees.
-When this observer goes over to the second detector, their body will see both results.
+When this observer views the second detector, their body will see both results.
 Their mind will choose the result that agrees with the first detector, and the observer will see the expected results.
 However, the observer's mind seeing one result does not directly affect the distant state – there is just no wave function in which the expected correlations do not exist.
-The true correlation only happens when they actually go over to the second detector.
+The true correlation only happens when they actually view the second detector.